noahvogt/slidegen/README.md

 - prevent all crashes:
     - safe `PROMPT_INPUT` parsing
     - handle possibly incorrect or insensible configurations safely
-- integrating [ssync](https://github.com/noahvogt/ssync) into this (and hence a single) repo
 - asynchronous slide generation
 - use caching, with checksum checks for changes in the source file and the `PROMPT_INPUT`
 - provide ssync with the song structure, display it to the user and prevent him from entering a prompt that would slidegen cause to terminate unsuccessfully
 - add more optional metadata strings
 - use a more typical commandline argument system
-- add more documentation, especially explaining the slide generation and its configuration
+- add more documentation, especially explaining the slide generation and its configuration, but also dependencies and deployment
 - better handling of font path Configuration
 - add tests